-The Calderstones name refers these days to a group of six megaliths (large stones) which stand in a greenhouse in Calderstones Park.
-These are the remains of a Neolithic burial chamber which once stood on the edge of the Harthill estate (which later became the park).
+The Calder Stones name refers these days to a group of six megaliths which once stood in a greenhouse, but now have a new home in Calderstones Park.
+These are the remains of a Neolithic burial chamber which once stood on the edge of the Harthill estate.
+The Harthill Estate later became Calderstones Park.

-Before they were placed in the greenhouse in 1954, the stones stood in a circle inside the roundabout at the entrance to the park, on the junction between Druids Cross Road and Calderstones Road.
-Research by the Merseyside Archaeological Society suggests that the monument originally stood about 20 metres west of that roundabout, on site now occupied by modern flats.
+Before they were placed in the greenhouse in 1954, the stones stood in a circle at the entrance to the park.
+This was inside the roundabout on the junction between Druids Cross Road and Calderstones Road.
+Research by the Merseyside Archaeological Society suggests that the monument originally stood about 20 metres further west.
+The site is now occupied by modern flats.

-The monument would originally have seen the stones built up into a ‘box’ shape with a turf and soil mound piled on top.
-In appearance it would have looked similar to the mound at Bryn Celli Ddu on Anglesey, which is a passage tomb similar in size and date to the Calderstones.
+The monument would originally have seen the stones built up into a ‘box’ shape.
+That stone box would have had a turf and soil mound piled on top.
+In appearance it would have looked similar to the mound at Bryn Celli Ddu on Anglesey.
+That’s a passage tomb similar in size and date to the Calder Stones.

-The demise of the Calderstones mound was probably due to the taking of sand, and perhaps stone, from it for use as building materials.
-Paintings show that the stones were already exposed by the 1840s, although another image from 1825 seems to show the very last remains of the mound still visible.
+The demise of the Calder Stones mound was probably due to the taking of sand, and perhaps stone.
+These are both materials which are valued for building.
+Paintings show that the stones were already exposed by the 1840s.
+However, another image from 1825 seems to show the very last remains of the mound still visible.

-Secondly, a look at the landscape in which the Calderstones sit yields further clues, though interpreting them is another matter.
-The monument’s original site, like many similar tombs, is towards the top of sloping ground, just shy of the summit.
+Secondly, a look at the landscape in which the Calder Stones sit yields further clues.
+The monument’s original site, like many similar tombs, is towards the top of sloping ground.
+The spot itself is just shy of the summit.
 In the Neolithic period, the tomb may have been extremely easy to see from the well-used pathways of the valley floor.

-We know from a map used in a boundary dispute in 1568 that at least three other monuments once stood in this landscape.
-Robin Hood’s Stone, which still stands, and the Rodger Stone, which does not, are standing stones.
+A map used in a boundary dispute in 1568 shows at least three other monuments in the area.
+Robin Hood’s Stone, which still exists, and the Rodger Stone, which does not, are standing stones.
 (The third monument, the Pikeloo Hill, also no longer exists).
 Examples in other parts of Europe suggest that standing stones were in valley bottoms, or on trackways.
-People could have used the stones as marker points, perhaps explicitly to take a moment to gaze uphill to where the ancestors were buried.
-Liverpool’s two standing stones may have played this role in the Calderstones landscape.
+People could have used the stones as marker points.
+Perhaps people were expected to take a moment to gaze uphill to where the ancestors were buried.
+Liverpool’s two standing stones may have played this role in the Calder Stones landscape.

-The greenhouse in which the stones currently sit has done nothing to help preserve them.
-The sandstone from which they are made is prone to flaking in an environment like this where temperature can change often and humidity is high.
-Projects to investigate the ancient history of the area have included the Calderstones in their plans, and as this article was being written came news that the stones should be about to move to an open air site closer to their original location.
+The stones have been sitting in a greenhouse for some decades now.
+It has done nothing to help preserve them.
+The sandstone from which they are made is prone to flaking in an environment like this.
+Temperature can change often and humidity is high.
+Projects to investigate the ancient history of the area have included the Calder Stones in their plans.
+As this article was being written came news that the stones should be about to move to an open air site closer to their original location.

 The Reader Organisation, a reading charity which currently runs its operations from the Calderstones Mansion, intends this as part of a £2 million project to create an International Centre for Reading.